-Band d Demonstration of knowledge and understanding of the clinical task(s) and/or treatment(s) and/or provision of care and support agreed ways of working and regulations/legislation in relation to a clinical task(s) and/or r resources in relation to a Recording, using, selecting and/or presenting data and/or handling information in relation to a clinical task(s) and/or treatment(s) and/or provision of care and support Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 3 3 The student demonstrates good knowledge and understanding of the delegated clinical tasks and treatments and/or provision of care and support, that is largely sustained throughout the student's practice.
+Band Demonstration of knowledge and understanding of the clinical task(s) and/or treatment(s) and/or provision of care and support agreed ways of working and regulations/legislation in relation to a clinical task(s) and/or f equipment and/or materials r resources in relation to a al task(s) and/or treatment(s) r provision of care and ort Recording, using, selecting and/or presenting data and/or handling information in relation to a clinical task(s) and/or treatment(s) and/or provision of care and support Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 3 3 The student demonstrates good knowledge and understanding of the delegated clinical tasks and treatments and/or provision of care and support, that is largely sustained throughout the student's practice.
 3 The student demonstrates effective application of the clinical task(s), treatment and/or provision of care and support that is mostly in line with best practice techniques and agreed ways of working.
 The student's adherence to the appropriate regulations/legislation is good and demonstration of the clinical task(s), treatment and/or provision of care and support is usually with the scope of their role and responsibilities.
 3 The student demonstrates a proficient use of the equipment and/or materials and/or resources, which are usually applied with accuracy and precision.
 The student monitors and maintains equipment and/or materials and/or resources in an effective way and mostly ensures that the equipment and/or materials and/or resources are available, correctly located and serviceable, as applicable.
 3 The student records, uses, selects and/or presents data and/or handles information in an effective and mostly clear way, when assisting with delegated clinical tasks and treatments and/or providing care and support.
 The student generally records, uses, selects and/or presents and handles information in line with most local and national policies.
 The student is effective at developing and adhering to care and assessment plans and clarifying complex information, as appropriate.